YLEH: Special election in Gentry

 GENTRY, Ark.
-(KNWA) — On Tuesday (September 10) voters in Gentry will decide on a $15 million bond issue in a special election.
+(KFTA) — On Tuesday (September 10) voters in Gentry will decide on a $15 million bond issue in a special election.

 The money would come from an increase in the town’s sales and use tax approved in November 2018 and would go toward improving the park system.